 9. Clogged & Dirty John Deere Carburetor

-The carburetor is essential to your engine running because it regulates the amount of fuel mixed with air to create a combustion.
+The carburetor is essential to your engine running because it regulates the amount of fuel mixed with air to create combustion.

 The John Deere lawn mower carburetor can become dirty clogging components and preventing them from functioning properly.
 This will prevent the flow of gas needed to start the mower.